Arbitrarily Configurable Wavefunctions via Imaginary Gauge Phase Imprint in Non-Hermitian Lattices

-\textit{Note added.---}Recently, we noticed a preprint on the quasiperiodic skin criticality in a 1D non-Hermtian lattice \cite{ZChen2026}, similar as the 1D SCP.
-In our present work, we furthermore reveals the phase diagram, ballistic dynamics, and higher-dimensional extensions of the SCP, as well as establish a general mechanism to imprint exact wavefunctions in any-dimensional non-Hermitian lattices, including configurable fractal states in high dimensions.
+\textit{Note added.---}Recently, we noticed a preprint on the quasiperiodic skin criticality in a 1D non-Hermitian lattice \cite{ZChen2026}, similar as the 1D SCP.
+In our present work, we reveals the phase diagram, ballistic dynamics and higher-dimensional extensions of the SCP.
+Furthermore, we establish a general mechanism to imprint arbitrary wavefunctions in any-dimensional non-Hermitian lattices.